BahamutxD/MasterLootByClass/README.md

-# MasterLootByClass (MLC)
+# MasterLootByClass
-Sorts master loot window by class
+Sorts master loot window by class.
+Have additional buttons for assigning loot to yourself or a random raid member.
+Currently only works in raids.